Paper 2023/736

 Abstract

 This work introduces Private Eyes, the first zero-leakage biometric database.
 The only leakage of the system is unavoidable: 1) the log of the dataset size and 2) the fact that a query occurred.
-Private Eyes is built from symmetric searchable encryption.
+Private Eyes is built from oblivious symmetric searchable encryption.
 Approximate proximity queries are used: given a noisy reading of a biometric, the goal is to retrieve all stored records that are close enough according to a distance metric.
-Private Eyes combines locality sensitive-hashing or LSHs (Indyk and Motwani, STOC 1998) and oblivious maps.
-One computes many LSHs of each record in the database, and uses these hashes as keys in an encrypted map with the matching biometric readings concatenated as the value.
-At search time with a noisy reading, one computes the LSHs, and retrieves the disjunction of the resulting values from the map.
-The underlying encrypted map needs to efficiently answer disjunction queries.
+Private Eyes combines locality sensitive-hashing or LSHs (Indyk and Motwani, STOC 1998) and oblivious maps which map keywords to values.
+One computes many LSHs of each record in the database and uses these hashes as keywords in the oblivious map with the matching biometric readings concatenated as the value.
+At search time with a noisy reading, one computes the LSHs and retrieves the disjunction of the resulting values from the map.
+The underlying oblivious map needs to answer disjunction queries efficiently.
 We focus on the iris biometric which requires a large number of LSHs, approximately $1000$.
 Boldyreva and Tang's (PoPETS 2021) design yields a suitable map for a small number of LSHs (their application was in zero-leakage $k$-nearest-neighbor search).
 Our solution is a zero-leakage disjunctive map designed for the setting when most clauses do not match any records.
 For the iris, on average at most $6\%$ of LSHs match any stored value.
-Our scheme is implemented and open-sourced.
 We evaluate using the ND-0405 dataset; this dataset has $356$ irises suitable for testing.
 To scale our evaluation, we use a generative adversarial network to produce synthetic irises.
 Accurate statistics on sizes beyond available datasets is crucial to optimizing the cryptographic primitives.
 This tool may be of independent interest.
-For the largest tested parameters of a $5000$ iris database, search requires $26$ rounds of communication and $26$ minutes of single-threaded computation.
+For the largest tested parameters of a $5000$ synthetic iris database, a search requires $18$ rounds of communication and $25$ms of parallel computation.
+Our scheme is implemented and open-sourced.

 Metadata